HyeonghoBae/Reading_list_video_streaming/README.md

 ## 360 ° Video streaming
 - Fan, Ching-Ling, et al. "A survey on 360 video streaming: Acquisition, transmission, and display."
 ACM Computing Surveys (CSUR) 52.4 (2019): 1-36.

+- Guan, Yu, et al. "Pano: Optimizing 360 video streaming with a better understanding of quality perception."
+Proceedings of the ACM Special Interest Group on Data Communication.
+2019.
+394-407.